Tola-C/alx-system_engineering-devops/0x01-shell_permissions/README.md

-0-iam_betty script swithches current user to user betty
+0-iam_betty script switches from current user to user betty